 GIDS is a national service so young people and families come from all over England and Wales, some of whom are coming to London for their first time.
 London is an amazing place with so much to choose from and there are lots of free exhibitions and activities to do while you are here for the day.
 One place in London I really like is Camden.
-If you are into any aspect of ‘alternative’ culture I would really recommend exploring Camden market, taking a walk along the high street and visiting some of the retro, goth and ‘hippy’ clothing stores.
+If you are into any aspect of ‘alternative’ culture I would really recommend exploring Camden market, taking a walk along the high street and visiting some of the interesting stores.

 Which person do you most admire?

 One person I really admire is Meg-John Barker.
-They are a non-binary writer, activist, artist, researcher and therapist.
+They are a non-binary writer, activist, researcher and therapist.
 I really like the way they write about some very complicated topics and they write about these in a really accessible way, including a comic book about Queer Theory.
-They also wear really cool hats.

 What is your favourite book?